thomd/gomon/README.md

 # Gomon

-Gomon is a utility for monitoring changes in your source code and automatically restart your program.
+Gomon is a utility for monitoring changes in your Go source code and automatically restart your program.

-This is particularly useful for development of servers.
+This is particularly useful for development of Go servers.

 ## Install